rkuma183/wilsonmar.github.io/_posts/2016-06-11-node-osx-install.md

    node index.js
    </strong></pre>

-   The window remains open until
+   The window remains open and accept no other commands until you press <strong>control+C</strong> to escape the process.

 0. Switch to an internet browser to open the Node Express web server running locally at port 3000:

    <pre>
    http://localhost:3000/
    </pre>

+   If you get "TypeError: res.json is not a function" ...

 0. Install NodeMon: